 I grow plants in the limited space of my apartment so hanging baskets are a great choice.
 And I use coco liners that help keep the potting soil moist longer.

-Coco liners will last for at least 2 years if you use them with care.
-You will need to protect the coco liners from birds and animals that may try to tear them to build their nest.
+Coco liners can last for at least 2 years when you maintain them properly.
+You need to protect the coco liners from animals and birds that may try to pull them apart for food or use to build a nest.

 I’ve written details below that will help you make your coco liners last longer.
 So keep reading.